Theia 667

 â„šī¸

-Theia 667 is a poorly populated, loose object of high C3 quality.
-Its parallax locates it at a close distance, above the mid-plane, affected by moderate extinction.
-It is catalogued as a near-solar metallicity, intermediate-age cluster (see Parameters).
-It is poorly studied in the literature.
+Theia 667 is a poorly populated, very loose object of high C3 quality.
+Its parallax locates it at a close distance, above the mid-plane, affected by low extinction.
+It is catalogued as a near-solar metallicity, intermediate-age cluster, but with a large variance across recent sources for the metallicity parameter (see Parameters).
+It is rarely studied in the literature.

 Cavallo et al. (2024)